otan-cockroach/molt/README.md

 #### Limitations
 * Splitting a table by shard only works for int, uuid and float types.
+* We page 20000 rows at a time, but row values can change in between.
+Temporary blips in data consistency can be expected.
 * MySQL enums and set types are not supported.
+* Supports only comparing one MySQL database vs a whole CRDB schema.
 * Geospatial types cannot yet be compared.
 * We do not handle schema changes between commands well.